 There are 12 different suction modes, including a massage mode, so you can adjust suction levels to get a natural flow of milk.
-2 different flanges/breast shields help you get the best fit.
-While your milk is being pumped, it stays within the closed system, so that there’s no worry of bacteria being exposed to your milk.
-This is because of the backflow protectors that are exclusive to Spectra breast pumps.
-This pump features an auto timer with a digital display screen so you can know exactly how long you’ve been pumping.
-There’s a night light that can be turned on for pumping in the dark.
+There is an option of 2 different flanges/breast shields sizes to help you get the best fit.
+And thanks to the back flow protectors that are exclusive to Spectra breast pumps, breast milk stays within the closed system while being pumped so there is no worry of your milk being exposed to bacteria.
+This pump also features a night light that can be turned on for pumping in the dark and an auto-timer with a digital display screen so you can know exactly how long you’ve been pumping.

 You get a two-year warranty on the Spectra S2 motor and a 90-day warranty on all Spectra accessories.

-Concerns with this breast pump include the tubing attachments, which come apart easily.
-The duckbill valves like to fall into the milk while pumping, which is a super big pain.
+Some concerns with this breast pump are the tubing attachments, which come apart easily, and the duckbill valves.
+They like to fall into the milk while pumping and it’s a total pain.
 Also, the accessories, like the bottles and adapters, are less than great.
 Oh, and it’s not easy to clean with all those breast pump parts.
 It takes forever!

 Want a more in-depth review?
 Check out our full review of the Spectra S2 electric breast pump.

 Spectra S1 vs S2- what’s the difference?

 You’ve read both breast pump reviews, so what’s the big difference between the S1 and the S2?
 The S1 has that fabulous rechargeable battery.
 See our in-depth breakdown of the Spectra S1 vs S2 breast pump for further comparison.